There is synthetic in my jacket, is it serious? – Readers’ letters #30

 green mac trench coat denim blue shirt

-Where synthetic poses a problem
+Where synthetics pose a problem

 The breathability issue goes down when the thermometer goes down.